Patrick Beverley: Spartak St. Petersburg (2011–2012)

 On January 9, 2011, Beverley signed with Spartak St. Petersburg for the rest of the 2010–11 season.
 On November 10, 2011, he signed a contract extension with Spartak.
 The new deal locked Beverley in with the team through 2014 and included an option for the 2014–15 season.
 On January 28, 2012, Beverley scored a professional career-high 38 points to go along with 7 rebounds and 5 assists in a 2OT loss to the Spartak Primorye.

 On April 6, 2012, Beverley was selected as the EuroCup MVP for the 2011–12 season.
 He dominated throughout the season as he led his team to a spot in the EuroCup semifinals.
-He was a team leader in scoring, steals, and performance index rating, and placed second in rebounds, assists and three-pointers made; the team led the competition in defense and lost only 3 games, with a 13–3 record.
-His 1.9 steals per game led the EuroCup, he was second in index rating, and at just 1.85 meters, Beverley was the shortest player in the competition to average more than 4 rebounds per game.
+He was the team leader in scoring, steals, and performance index rating, and second in rebounds, assists, and three-pointers made; the team led the competition in points against per game and finished with a 13–3 record.
+His 1.9 steals per game led the EuroCup, he was second in index rating, and at just 1.85 meters, Beverley was the shortest player in the competition to average more than four rebounds per game.

 On July 19, 2012, Beverley announced that he would not be returning to Spartak for the 2012–13 season, but Spartak insisted that he honor his contract—he could only void his contract if he received an NBA offer.
 He continued on with Spartak in 2012–13, but left the team on December 23 after reaching an agreement with the Houston Rockets.